 As shown in Figure 4-4, the HSR Build Alternative would require a permanent easement on a 0.28-mile portion of the planned Phase 3 of the San Fernando Bike Path in the city of Burbank, between Burbank Boulevard and Chandler Boulevard, where the bike path is planned to run adjacent to the Lockheed Channel and to the east of the Burbank Water Reclamation Plant.
 In this area, the addition of HSR tracks would allow no room to accommodate the Class I bike path.
-Therefore, to accommodate the addition of electrified tracks within the existing railroad right-of-way, this 0.28-mile portion of the planned Class I bike path would be rerouted as a Class II bike lane along N Lake Street, approximately 300 feet to the west of the Burbank Water Reclamation Plant.
+Therefore, to accommodate the addition of electrified tracks within the existing railroad right-of-way, this 0.28-mile portion of the planned Class I bike path would be rerouted as a Class IV separated bikeway along N Victory Boulevard, approximately 600 feet to the west of the Burbank Water Reclamation Plant.